BillJr99/Ursinus-CS376/_pages/Projects/proj-syscallprocess.md

 To find the timeslice field, see the `task_struct` definition in `include/linux/sched.h`, whose definition begins on [line 821](https://elixir.bootlin.com/linux/v2.6.22.19/source/include/linux/sched.h#L821).
 The name of the field can be found on line 851.

+#### Testing

+Write a wrapper user test program as you have before.
+You will find it helpful to have a long-running program whose pid you can use to pass as input to this wrapper.
+I suggest writing a program called `spin` that consists of a `main` function with a `while(1);` infinite loop.
+You can run this in the background as many times as you like, and run `ps` to get the pid of those spinning processes.
+This approach will be helpful on this and the upcoming tasks.

 ### Task 3: Swipe the Timeslice from Another Process

 Create a system call called `swipe` that takes a process ID called `target` and another process ID called `victim`, and as long as `target != victim`, takes the timeslice from the victim (setting `victim`'s timeslice to 0), and adds it to the `target`.
 Also take all `children != target` from the victim and take their timeslice, too.
 Return the amount of timeslice taken on success, and a token number on failure.